cvs-health/testaro/README.md

 - HTML CodeSniffer does not report element locations, and the reported code excerpts exclude all text content.
 - Nu Html Checker reports line and column boundaries of element start tags and truncates element text content in reported code excerpts.

+Testing can change the pages being tested, and such changes can cause a particular element to change its physical or logical location.
+In such cases, an element may appear multiple times in a tool report with different `boxID` or `pathID` values, even though it is, for practical purposes, the same element.

 ###### Standardization configuration

 Each job can specify how Testaro is to handle report standardization.
 A job can contain a `standard` property, with one of the following values to determine which results the report will include: